Nokia 2720 Flip: Variants and derivates

-The Nokia 2720 V Flip is a Verizon specific model that otherwise has same specifications as the global 2720 Flip.
+The Nokia 2720 V Flip is a Verizon specific model that otherwise has the same specifications as the global 2720 Flip.
 It was released in May 2021.

-Nokia 2760 Flip is a US-exclusive flip phone released in 2022.
-It takes its name also from an older Nokia phone, the Nokia 2760.
-Compared to the 2720 Flip, the 2760 Flip has a revised design and runs the newer KaiOS 3.x OS and an upgraded USB-C port, but lacks a microSD slot and FM radio.
-Nokia 2780 Flip is another model released in 2022 that does include both the card slot and the radio.
-HMD have also released another Nokia flip phone similar in design to the 2760/2780, called the Nokia 2660 Flip, which is built on a Unisoc chip instead and runs Series 30+.
-Both of these have also been turned into variants of the HMD Barbie Phone, while Nokia 2760 also been turned into variants of Heineken's The Boring Phone.
-In 2025, HMD released an improved version of Nokia 2660 Flip, branded HMD 2660 Flip, with a number of cosmetic changes and features taken from the HMD Barbie Phone.
+The Nokia 2760 Flip is a US-exclusive flip phone released in 2022.
+It takes its name from an older Nokia phone, the Nokia 2760.
+Compared to the 2720 Flip, the 2760 Flip has a revised design, runs the newer KaiOS 3.x OS and features an upgraded USB-C port, but it lacks a microSD slot and FM radio.
+The Nokia 2780 Flip is another model released in 2022 that includes both the card slot and the radio.
+HMD has also released another Nokia flip phone with a similar design to the 2760/2780, called the Nokia 2660 Flip, which is built on a Unisoc chip and runs Series 30+.
+Both of these models have also been turned into variants of the HMD Barbie Phone, while the Nokia 2760 has been adapted into variants of Heineken's The Boring Phone.
+In 2025, HMD released an improved version of the Nokia 2660 Flip, branded as the HMD 2660 Flip, featuring several cosmetic changes and features inspired by the HMD Barbie Phone.